HAYDÉE f Spanish, French (Rare)

 Russian short form of LARISA

 .
 It was introduced to the English-speaking world by a character from Boris Pasternak's novel Doctor Zhivago

-LAURA f English, Spanish, Italian, Portuguese, Romanian, Finnish, Estonian, Hungarian, Polish, Slovene, Croatian, Swedish, Norwegian, Danish, German, Dutch, Late Roman
+LAURA f English, Spanish, Italian, Portuguese, Romanian, Catalan, Finnish, Estonian, Hungarian, Polish, Slovene, Croatian, Czech, Slovak, Swedish, Norwegian, Danish, German, Dutch, Lithuanian, Latvian, Late Roman

 Feminine form of the Late Latin name Laurus